frodre/pyLIM/README.md

     import pylim.DataTools as DT

     sst = DT.BaseDataObject.from_netcdf('sst_dat.nc', 'sst')
+    sst.calc_anomaly(12) # calculate monthly anomalies
     sst.time_average_resample('annual', 12) # annual average
-    sst.calc_anomaly(1)
-    sst.detrend_data()
+    sst.detrend_data() # linearly detrend data
-    sst.area_weight_data()
+    sst.area_weight_data(use_sqrt=True)
     sst.eof_proj_data(num_eofs=10)
-    # sst.data is now ntimes x 10
+    # sst.data now has dimensions of ntimes x 10

-If data is too large for the system to hold in memory,  Hdf5DataObject stores intermediate data in a HDF5 container using pytables.
+If the data is too large for the system to hold in memory,  `Hdf5DataObject` stores intermediate data in an HDF5 container using pytables.
 Use `DT.netcdf_tohdf5_container` to convert the netCDF to HDF5, which I found to be more compatible with Dask.

     import tables as tb